Bounce Back From 2020: Create Opportunities Through Digital Payment Technologies

 According to a study by Ipsos Reid, from 2014-2019, cash usage declined by 4% – that is a 4% decrease over the course of five years.
 In comparison, 2020 saw an 8% decline in cash usage in just the first six months.
 The study also points to a shift in not just what people use to pay, but also how they pay.
 In an effort to avoid touching unsanitary keypads and to shop at stores that stopped accepting cash, Canadians desire for contactless payment increased.
 And it’s not just a traditional tap.
 Of the 85% of Canadians who own a smartphone, 4 in 10 have used their phone to make a purchase in the past six months.

-At DCR, we’re at the forefront of these trends, creating new digital solutions to help our clients reduce their reliance on cash, with innovative and flexible solutions that reduce administration and provide safer access to funds, whether in-store or online.
+At DCR, we’re at the forefront of these trends, creating new digital payment solutions to help our clients reduce their reliance on cash, with innovative and flexible solutions that reduce administration and provide safer access to funds, whether in-store or online.
 Take advantage of new, innovative payment methods to help reduce your reliance on cash and join the digital revolution.

 Consumer demand for online payments is exploding